 - i.
-Non content claims are allowed providing the following criteria are respected: - 1.
+Non content claims are permitted providing the following criteria are respected: - 1.
 It is not the main argument of the product but provides relevant information to consumers - 2.
 It is not disparaging to competitors or specific ingredients - 3.
-It does not imply a risk or danger to health or the environment
+It does not imply a risk or danger to health or the environment - 4.
+It is fair and not misleading, specifically with respect to the ingredient or ingredients for which the claim is being made - 5.
+The claim cannot be made for ingredients which are already forbidden for use in cosmetic products (e.g. "hydroquinone-free" when hydroquinone is forbidden in cosmetic products)

-- 4. It is fair and not misleading, specifically with respect to the ingredient or ingredients for which the claim is being made - 5.
-The claim cannot be made for ingredients which are forbidden for use in cosmetic products (e.g. Hydroquinone-free when hydroquinone is forbidden in cosmetic products) - 6.
-Where the "free-from" claim is made, the product must not contain the ingredient and the ingredient must not be released during normal foreseeable use of the product, or its shelf-life - 7.
-For a "free-from" claim for a category of ingredients, it must be substantiated that all the individual ingredients are additionally free from the specified category of ingredients f.
+- 6. Where the "free-from" claim is made, the product must not contain the ingredient and the ingredient must not be released during normal foreseeable use of the product during its prescribed shelflife - For a "free-from" claim for a category of ingredients, it must be substantiated that all the individual ingredients are additionally free from the category of ingredients being specified f.
 Claims Made for Ingredients

 - i.
 Mention of ingredients is permitted - ii.
 The ingredients for which claims are made must be present in the product - iii.
-Claims that relate to benefits provided by a specific ingredient(s) are permitted (e.g. contains moisturising shea butter), provided that these benefits are substantiated for the product in which the ingredient(s) are contained - iv.
-Any benefits assigned to an ingredient cannot be claimed for the entire product, unless it can be substantiated that the ingredient is present at an effective level and the product itself provides the benefits which are claimed g.
+Claims that relate to benefits provided by a specific ingredient(s) are only permitted if substantiated in respect of the concentration in which that ingredient(s) is/are contained in the product. - iv.
+Claims that state or imply a benefit of a specific ingredient, which do not fall within the scope of that accepted for a cosmetic product as per Section 4 (SCOPE) of the Cosmetic Code, are not permitted. - v.
+Benefits assigned to a specific ingredient, or specific ingredients, cannot be claimed for the entire product, unless it can be substantiated that the ingredient is present at a proven effective level and the product itself provides the benefits which are being claimed.

+g.
 Hypoallergenic Claims

 - i.
 Hypoallergenic claims may be made to qualify products designed to minimise possible allergy risks - ii.
 The product must not contain known sensitizers, allergens or precursors of allergens or sensitizers - iii.
 The product must not contain any ingredient for which there is no known allergenic information, or for which the ingredient(s) is the subject of the scrutiny of an international scientific body, with respect to its allergenic potential - iv.
 The hypoallergenic claim should be substantiated by scientifically sound and statistically valid data h.
-Sensitive Skin Claims i.
-Anti-germ Claims (anti-bacterial, anti-fungal, and anti-viral claims)
+Sensitive Skin Claims

 - i.
-The claim of "sensitive skin" is permitted under the following conditions: - The volunteers included in the study report a history of functional symptoms of skin sensitivity and discomfort (e.g. tingling, warmth, tightness, redness, itchiness) with use of normal products, under normal conditions - 2.
-These volunteers did not report an increase of the abovementioned symptoms during the study
+The claim of "sensitive skin" is permitted under the following conditions: - The volunteers included in the applicable study report a history of functional symptoms of skin sensitivity and discomfort (e.g. tingling, warmth, tightness, redness, itchiness) with use of normal products, under normal conditions of use - These volunteers did not report any adverse events, or increase in any of the abovementioned symptoms during the study period concerned i.
+Claims relating to bacteria, fungi and viruses

-- i.
-Primary cosmetics may have secondary germ protection functions.
-Cosmetic products have functions, as referenced in Section 4(d) of The Code, and a germ protection function may be considered as a secondary claim.
-Claims for such a secondary functions can only be made in a cosmetic sense - ii.
+- Cosmetic products may possess secondary germ protection functions in addition to their primary function, as defined in Section 4(d) of the Cosmetic Code, and a germ protection benefit may be considered as a secondary claim.
+Claims for such a secondary benefit can only be made in a cosmetic sense - ii.
 Anti-bacterial, anti-fungal and anti-viral claims are not permitted for use on a cosmetic product - iii.
-The words "bacteria", "fungus"/"fungi" or "virus" is not permitted on a cosmetic product a.
+Similarly, claims such as "bacteria", "fungus"/"fungi" or "virus" are not permitted for use on a cosmetic product a.
 Hair products